Paytm: 2020-present

-In July 2020, Tata Starbucks partnered with Paytm allowing its customers to order food online during the COVID-19 pandemic.
+In July-2020, Tata Starbucks partnered with PayTM allowing its customers to order food online during the COVID-19 pandemic.

-On 18 September 2020, the firm's official app was briefly unlisted from the Google Play allegedly due to violations of the Play Store's gambling policy.
+On 18-September-2020, the firm's official app was briefly unlisted from the Google Play allegedly due to violations of the Play Store's gambling policy.
 The company claimed that Google did not offer any prior warning or give the company an opportunity to explain its views on the contentious 'cashback' offers while claiming that Google's own payments app Google Pay offered similar 'cashback' offers and suffered no repercussions.

-In July 2021 One97 Communications filed a draft red herring prospectus with the Securities and Exchange Board of India to launch its initial public offering (IPO).
-It launched its IPO in November 2021, raising ₹18300 crore at a valuation of USD20 billion.
+In July-2021, One97 Communications filed a draft red herring prospectus with the Securities and Exchange Board of India to launch its initial public offering (IPO).
+It launched its IPO in November-2021, raising ₹18300 crore at a valuation of USD20 billion.
 It was the largest ever IPO in India.
-The shares began trading on 18 November 2021, opening at ₹1,950 on the NSE, 9.3% below the upper band of the IPO price range, and closed down more than 27% at ₹1,560, making it the biggest drop on a listing day in Indian IPO history.
+The shares began trading on 18-November-2021, opening at ₹1,950 on the NSE, 9.3% below the upper band of the IPO price range, and closed down more than 27% at ₹1,560, making it the biggest drop on a listing day in Indian IPO history.

-In December 2021 Paytm launched Paytm Wealth Academy.
-In March 2022, the Reserve Bank of India barred Paytm Payments Bank from signing up new customers after an inspection found that the company was leaking customer data to China-based entities which indirectly owned a stake in Paytm Payments Bank.
+In December-2021, PayTM launched PayTM Wealth Academy.
+In March-2022, the Reserve Bank of India barred Paytm Payments Bank from signing up new customers after an inspection found that the company was leaking customer data to China-based entities which indirectly owned a stake in PayTM Payments Bank.

-On 31 January 2024, Reserve Bank of India, the banking regulator in India, ordered Paytm Payments Bank Ltd to stop the bulk of its activities from 29 February 2024.
+On 31-January-2024, Reserve Bank of India, the banking regulator in India, ordered PayTM Payments Bank Ltd to stop the bulk of its activities from 29-February-2024.
 RBI found that the company did not conduct proper background checks on the source of funds before onboarding clients.
-This date was further extended to 15 March 2024 as per the updated FAQ.
+This date was further extended to 15-March-2024 as per the updated FAQ.
 It may lead to 20% work force cut down.

-The Indian Government and Paytm have aligned on fintech goals, with a focus on UPI, ONDC, and digital commerce.
-Minister Piyush Goyal emphasized the importance of exporting India’s digital payment innovations globally and integrating small businesses through ONDC.
-Paytm reaffirmed its commitment to advancing India’s digital economy.
-This collaboration aims to strengthen India’s position as a global leader in digital payments and inclusive digital commerce..
+In August-2024, Zomato acquired PayTM's entertainment ticketing business, including the PayTM Insider and TicketNew platforms, for approximately ₹2,048 crore (US$244 million).
+The acquired platforms would continue operating for up to 12 months during a phased transition, with eventual integration into Zomato's District app.

+On 24-April-2026, the Reserve Bank of India, cancelled the license of PayTM Payments Bank Ltd, severely impacting its activities.